Full-Screen advertisements are a new kind of advertisement introduced in iOS 4.3. Full-screen advertisements are implemented by the

 Presenting an Ad Modally

 An ad is presented modally by a view controller object.
-Your application creates a view controller and calls the ad object’s
+Your app creates a view controller and calls the ad object’s

 presentFromViewController: method, passing in the view controller as the only parameter.
 Listing 3-2 shows a minimal implementation of this behavior.
-In practice, because the ad is displayed modally on top of your application, your application may want to pause other activities now, before presenting the ad.
+In practice, because the ad is displayed modally on top of your app, your app may want to pause other activities now, before presenting the ad.

 Listing 3-2 Presenting the Ad Modally